AananthV/Form-Manager/README.md

 # Form Manager
-A simple form manager built using raw php and mysql.
+A simple form manager built using raw php, mysql and Node.JS.

 # Set Up
 1. Put all files in your `htdocs` folder.